uchanchao/hello-world/README.md

 # hello-world
-follow GitHub Guides to setup a project
+follow GitHub Guides to setup a "hello-world" project